alexander-koch/golem/README.md

 $ golem your/file/here.gs
 ```

-This will generate the compiler and the IR viewer.
+This will generate the compiler.
+Using `make DEBUG=1` will generate the debug version.
+To generate the immediate representation tool, run `make ir`.
-More features and a debug version can be enabled/disabled in the Makefile.
+More features can be enabled/disabled in the Makefile.

 # Syntax